CosmicKetchup/hacking-with-ios-uikit/projects/p01.storm-viewer/README.md

 - removed **"Back"** text from navigation controller when viewing image detail
     - this is configured on **source** view controller (e.g. `StormTableViewController`)
     - `navigationItem.backBarButtonItem = UIBarButtonItem(title: "", style: .plain, target: nil, action: nil)`
-- allowing dynamic user-adjusted font size for challenge #1
+- table cells honor dynamic user-defined font size
+- updated for project 12 challenges
+    - tracks total views for each image via `UserDefaults`
+    - displays updated total in cell `detailTextLabel`

 ### Additional Challenges
 > 1. Use **Interface Builder** to select the text label inside your table view cell and adjust its font size to something larger – experiment and see what looks good.